Akshay-X-Raj/ZeroRPC/README.md

 ---

-# ZeroRPC 🚀
-Ultra-Lightweight Shared Memory RPC with Futex Synchronization and GUI Benchmarking

 ## Overview
-NanoRPC is a high-performance **inter-process communication (IPC) system** built for Linux.
+ZerooRPC is a high-performance **inter-process communication (IPC) system** built for Linux.
 It uses:
 - **POSIX shared memory** for true zero-copy data transfer
 - **Linux futexes** for ultra-fast synchronization

 This design enables **microsecond-level latency**, significantly outperforming traditional IPC mechanisms like Unix domain sockets.

-A **Python GUI dashboard** (PyQt + Matplotlib) is included to visualize benchmark results and compare NanoRPC with Unix domain sockets.
+A **Python GUI dashboard** (PyQt + Matplotlib) is included to visualize benchmark results and compare ZeroRPC with Unix domain sockets.

 ---